coherentsolutionsinc/dotnet-fwdays-2021-project-tye-to-tie-dotnet-microservices/solution-2/README.md

 ## Demo

-1. Take a look at `source.csproj`.
+1. Take a look at `source-api.csproj`.
-    * Pay attention to commented container related properties.
-Explain them.
     * Pay attention to `Version` property.
 Explain it.
+2. Take a look at `source-api/Startup.cs`.
+    * Pay attention to usage of `tye extension` method for configuration.
-1. Take a look at `tye.yaml`.
+3. Take a look at `tye.yaml`.
     * Pay attention to fixed ports in `bindings` (which are required to simplify demonstration by using `requests.http`).
     * Pay attention to `containerPort` configuration.
-3. Take a look at `source-api/Startup.cs`.
-    * Pay attention to usage of Tye extension method for configuration.
 5. Execute `tye run` command.
 6. Open [Project Tye Extension](https://github.com/Microsoft/vscode-tye/).
 7. Navigate and demonstrate dashboard